Additional Educational Needs

-- In the Summer Term of Year 6, Mrs Pemberton (Director of Learning Support) and Mrs Scott (Assistant Director of Learning Support) will visit primary schools to collect all appropriate information from junior school SENCO's and class teachers.
+- In the Summer Term of Year 6, Mrs Pratt (Director of Learning Support) and Mrs Whitney (Assistant Director of Learning Support) will visit primary schools to collect all appropriate information from junior school SENCO's and class teachers.

 - Our in depth transition process ensures that we have a comprehensive overview of our children's needs prior to them starting in Year 7.
 On the first day of term in September, all of our staff are issued with Learning support notes to identify and inform them of children in their classes with Special Educational Needs.

 - We liaise with External services to ensure that all notes are passed on to us.

 - Primary SENCos (SEN Co-ordinators) contact us or invite us to join review meetings near the end of Year 6.